 3. Host Support for Cloudflare

-When should you use Cloudflare?
+When should One use Cloudflare?

-In short you should not be using Cloudflare unless and until, you have to.
+In short, you should not be using Cloudflare unless and until you have to.

-Should you Use a CDN?
+Should You Use a CDN?

 Always.
 Even if you are serving the CDN content from the same domain/subdomain,